-- 7. Run the following command on the server.
-When servers are connected to the shared disk, execute the command on the server where the command was executed in step 5. - # clphdinit --create force <Hybrid_disk_reseource_name>
+7. Run the following command on the server.
+When servers are connected to the shared disk, execute the command on the server where the command was executed in step 5.

-- 8. Run the following command on the server.
-When servers are connected to the shared disk, run the command on the server where the command in previous step was executed. - # mkfs -t <Type of Filesystem> <Data Partition>
+8. Run the following command on the server.
+When servers are connected to the shared disk, run the command on the server where the command in previous step was executed.

+'''

+mkfs -t <Type of Filesystem> <Data Partition>

+'''

-9. Set the EXPRESSCLUSTER service not to start up on any of all the servers.
+9. Set the EXPRESSCLUSTER service to start up on all servers.